 WGClimate has systematically collected and consolidated the climate data product access instructions of their constituent members by way of their ECV Inventory development.
-The ECV Inventory content show that an open data policy is todays standard for climate data records from satellites.
-Many space agencies have enhanced and progressed their open climate data policies and have planned for ambitious uptake of their open climate data.
+The ECV Inventory content shows that an open data policy is todays standard for climate data records from satellites.
+Many Space Agencies have enhanced and progressed their open climate data policies and have planned for ambitious uptake of their open climate data.
 ESA, EUMETSAT, JAXA, NASA and NOAA run data portals that ensure the provision of open, free and easily accessible ECV data records.
-Other space agencies are on their way to develop their data distribution in similar directions.
+Other Space Agencies are on their way to develop their data distribution in similar directions.

-This activity is complemented by GEO's mission to build the Global Earth Observation System of Systems (GEOSS) supported through a Common Infrastructure (GCI) and the GEOSS Portal, a single Internet access point for users seeking data, imagery and analytical software packages relevant to all parts of the globe.
+This activity is complemented by the Group on Earth Observation (GEO)'s mission to build the Global Earth Observation System of Systems (GEOSS) supported through a Common Infrastructure (GCI) and the GEOSS Portal, a single Internet access point for users seeking data, imagery and analytical software packages relevant to all parts of the globe.
 The GEOSS Portal brokers numerous climate data products.

 Meaningful policy on open climate data is predicated on open and freely available tooling to act on the data.
-An Open Source cross-ECV toolbox is being released under ESA procurement in late 2017, with plans for its continued service confirmed (CCI+, 2017 to 2026).
-Space agency investment in open climate data tooling has generally grown strongly the last 5 years, for example at EUMETSAT, NASA, and NOAA, and evidence exists of its continued role in enabling open climate data.
+An Open Source cross-ECV toolbox18 is being released under ESA procurement in late 2017, with plans for its continued service confirmed (CCI+, 2017 to 2026).
+Space Agency investment in open climate data tooling has generally grown strongly the last 5 years, for example at EUMETSAT, NASA, and NOAA, and evidence exists of its continued role in enabling open climate data.